 - Ask the Buyer to Cancel the Order: If you and the buyer are unable to agree upon one of the above resolutions, you can request to cancel an order, although both you and the buyer must agree to the cancellation.

 UpworkIf a client refuses to release funds after the successful completion of a project or milestone on Upwork, the platform allows you to file a dispute against them.
 You can dispute an active contract, a recent contract, or a contract that a client is attempting to close.
 Once disputed, both parties will be requested to submit all evidence to support their claims.
 A dispute specialist will then intervene and attempt to mediate a solution that both parties can agree upon.
 In cases where parties are unable to come to an agreement, you can choose to send the case to arbitration.
 This should be avoided at all costs, as it requires both parties to submit a $291 arbitration fee, regardless of the disputed amount.
-If you’d like to report a client for a non-financial reason, such as someone who is being threatening, using abusive language, or sending scam messages, take a screenshot of the offending material and send it to Upwork’s Customer Service.
-Alternatively, you can “flag” a client’s profile, or choose to block them from contacting you.
+If you wish to report a client for a non-financial issue, like instances involving threats, the use of abusive language, or the transmission of scam messages, capture a screenshot of the inappropriate content.
+Subsequently, forward the screenshot to Upwork’s Customer Service.
+Another option is to mark a client’s profile for review or opt to prevent them from initiating contact with you.

 Freelancer.comFiling a dispute on Freelancer.com is fairly straightforward – just open the help menu on the home page.
 Here, you can report any milestones that you believe you’re being cheated on.
 There are four stages of filing a dispute on this platform: